Emotional Betrayal Trauma Recovery: An RN Reiki Master Explains the Gentle Ways That Genuinely Heal the Heart

 Releasing Self-Blame

-This restoration work is quiet and incremental β€” noticing what you feel in small situations, checking whether your emotional responses correspond to what is actually present, and gradually building the evidence base that your emotional perceptions are reliable rather than continuing to discount them in the shadow of the betrayal's revelation that they were wrong about something significant.
-It is also supported by the kind of consistent, accurate reflection that a good therapist provides β€” someone who can help you distinguish between emotional responses that are accurately reading present reality and responses that are reading past threat into present circumstances.
+This restoration work is quiet and incremental β€” noticing what is felt in small situations, checking whether emotional responses correspond to what is actually present, and building the evidence base that emotional perceptions are reliable.
+It is also supported by the consistent, accurate reflection a good therapist provides β€” someone who can help distinguish between emotional responses that are accurately reading present reality and responses reading past threat into present circumstances.

-This practice is harder than it sounds, particularly for people whose default relationship with themselves is one of high standards and self-criticism.
-But the evidence is consistent: self-compassion accelerates genuine healing while self-criticism slows it β€” not because self-compassion is indulgent but because it creates the internal safety conditions that the nervous system requires in order to do the processing work that recovery demands.
+This practice is harder than it sounds, particularly for people whose default relationship with themselves involves high standards and self-criticism.
+The evidence is consistent: self-compassion accelerates genuine healing while self-criticism slows it β€” not because self-compassion is indulgent but because it creates the internal safety conditions the nervous system requires to do the processing work that recovery demands.

 🌊